Mohammer5/best_practices/README.md

 This way it's easy to search for files in large projects by simply remembering the file location rather than a unique filename, which many times is hard to find anyways.

+# Working without the mouse

+## Browser

+With the Vimium plugin for chrome, you'll be able to do almost everything without the mouse.

+## Coding

+In order to never use the mouse again, these are the application to rescue:

+* tmux
+* vim
+  * General plugins
+    * command-t (For opening files)
+  * Typescript
+    * typescript-vim (Syntax highlighting)
+    * tsuquyomi (IDE-like functionality)